Online pre-study modules

 The Integration modules give you the opportunity to integrate and apply practical, analytical and problem solving skills gained on the programme to real life business contexts.

 This applied module offers an introduction to the essentials of new venture formation and entrepreneurship, with an emphasis on high-tech business.
 The focus is practical and hands-on, underpinned by theory and academic research.
-The practical part of the module prepares you for writing a business plan and involves you working in a group, researching and writing a business plan, and presenting it to your peers and a panel of academic and investor judges.
+The practical part of the module prepares you for developing and testing business ideas.
+It also involves you working in a group, researching and writing a business case and presenting it to your peers and a panel of academic and investor judges.

 This is a substantial group-based project undertaken for a real client.
 It gives you the opportunity to apply the programme material to the solution of a real business problem, and to gain valuable consulting experience.
 It provides a capstone for the programme.